Adam Kohl is a field biologist and freelance naturalist based in Wendell, MA available for a range of services.

 1997-Present Artist: recording, performing, visual, and curating.

 2022-2023 Appointed member: Town of Wendell Open Space Committee.
 Wendell, MA.
 Revising the Town of Wendell Open Space Plan in collaboration with Franklin Regional Council of Governments (FRCOG)

 2019-2023 Founder and member: Wendell Pollinator Group.
 Guided plant and insect walks, presentations, garden design & implementation, biodiversity surveys, and creation of the document “Wendell Pollinator Action Plan” in collaboration with Franklin Regional Council of Governments (FRCOG).
 Wendell, MA.

-2018-2023 Volunteer contributor of 850+ moth species records to Mass Moths project, including several new species records for Franklin Co., MA, and 2 new stations for Papaipema appassionata, a state-listed pitcher plant borer moth.
+2018-2023 Volunteer contributor of 950+ moth species records to Mass Moths project, including several new species records for Franklin Co., MA, and several observations of state-listed moths submitted to the Natural Heritage and Endangered Species program.

 2016-2023 Private researcher: working to document the biodiversity of Wendell including flower visiting and related insects of Wendell, MA in collaboration with J. William Stubblefield PhD

 2016-2023 Volunteer contributor: town-level plant records to Bertin R, et. al (2020) Vascular flora of Franklin County, Massachusetts.
 New England Botanical Club.